 Warning: Last items in stock!

-The Drancy Shoah Memorial, opened in 2012, is a place of history and education, located opposite the building - Cité de la Muette.
+This Drancy Internment camp visit will lead you to the Shoah Memorial, opened in 2012 in Drancy, a place of history and education, located opposite the building - Cité de la Muette.

 Language: Visit in french only.